thisisdishang/HealthCare/HealthCare/README.md

-# hospital_appointment
+# HealthCare

-A new Flutter project.
+A new Flutter project about online appointment booking with doctors.

 ## Getting Started